gulpjs/gulp/docs/api/last-run.md

 Retrieves the last time a task was successfully completed during the current running process.
 Most useful on subsequent task runs while a watcher is running.

-When combined with `src()`, enables incremental builds to speed up your execution times by skipping files that haven't changed since the last successful task completion.
+When combined with `src()`, enables incremental builds to speed up execution times by skipping files that haven't changed since the last successful task completion.

 ## Usage